-The Library Minyan is a participatory, lay-led, davening and learning community that blends traditional observance with a fully modern and egalitarian approach to Jewish living.
-We’re now into our fourth decade.
-We hope you’ll find this web site a useful source for information about our activities.
+The Library Minyan, now beginning its sixth decade, is a participatory, lay-led, davening and learning community that blends traditional observance with a fully modern and egalitarian approach to Jewish living.
+We hope you’ll find this website a useful source for information about our activities.

 Ohel Patuach/Open Tent opens the tent of home hospitality for newcomers and others.
 If you’d like to share a Shabbat or holiday meal in your home or the home of another Library Minyan member, contact Essia Cartoon-Fredman, Ohel Patuach coordinator, to arrange a shidduch.
 Essia can be reached at: firstname.lastname@example.org or email@example.com.

 Chesed Committee supports Library Minyan members during the birth/adoption of a child, illness or death in the family.
-Contact Batya Ordin: firstname.lastname@example.org if you or another member of our community needs assistance with meals.
+Contact Lori Harrison, firstname.lastname@example.org, if you or another member of our community needs assistance with meals.

-We’re still a work in progress.
-If you have any suggestions for ways to improve our new web site please send them to the webmaster.
+Website: We’re still a work in progress.
+If you have any suggestions for ways to improve our website, please send them to the webmaster.